Last Updated on February 7, 2021 by Katie Sisel Distributor

 - margarine, shortening, and lard

-There are a number of supplements on the market that are known to provide anti-inflammatory support for the body.
+There are a number of supplements on the market that are known to support the immune system and provide support for the body.

 Here are three worth mentioning:

 - Fish Oil – Fish oil supplements contain omega-3 fatty acids, which are vital to good health.
-Studies show that fish oil can provide strong support for the body and help fight inflammation associated with diabetes, heart disease, cancer, and many other conditions.
+Independent 3 rd party studies show that fish oil can provide strong support for the body and help fight inflammation associated with diabetes, heart disease, cancer, and many other conditions.
 Ref.
 One fish oil supplement I love is Sisel’s SupraOmega.
 It contains Omega 3, 6, 7, and 9 as well as CoQ10.
+No claims can be made about SupraOmega, this product is something I chose to take based on the information I have read.
+The best way to get your fish oil is through the foods you eat.
+But if you don’t eat fish you may consider supplementing.

 - Resveratrol – Resveratrol is an antioxidant found in grapes, blueberries and other fruits with purple skin.
 It is also found in red wine and peanuts.
 This antioxidant has been shown in studies to have a beneficial effect on inflammation.
 Ref.
 Don’t take my word on it.
 Do some research for yourself.
-My choice product is Sisel’s Eternity as it contains a really good amount of resveratrol.
+Whilst I get as much as I can from my diet, my choice product is Sisel’s Eternity as it contains a really good amount of resveratrol.
+Again we can’t make claims about our product we can share research and you can decide if this is something you want to take.
 The bottle is vacuum sealed with hydrogen to prevent denaturing of resveratrol which is easily destroyed in processing.

 Whilst these supplements can provide immense support it is very important to start with your diet first.
 If you have a medical condition please consult your healthcare provider before taking supplements.